technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 11/Lab 11 - Investigating Incidents with Defender, Sentinel, and Security Copilot.md

 ![A screenshot of a computer Description automatically generated](./media/image22.png)

-10\.
-For further investigation, we will dive into specifics such lateral movement related to the incident.
+10. For further investigation, we will dive into specifics such lateral movement related to the incident.

 In the Security Copilot prompt bar, enter the following prompt and carefully review the output.

-**Analyze any lateral movement associated with IncidentNumber 2 in Microsoft Sentinel, detailing compromised devices or accounts and their interactions across the network**
++++**Analyze any lateral movement associated with IncidentNumber 2 in Microsoft Sentinel, detailing compromised devices or accounts and their interactions across the network**+++

 > ![](./media/image23.png)
 >